xuanyuanzhang/electron_demo/README.txt

 ### A Guideline through Electron and Three.js set up ###

-1. Install NPM, the package manager for JavaScript and the world’s largest software registry.
+1. Install NPM, the package manager for JavaScript and the world's largest software registry.
    Link: https://www.npmjs.com/

 2. Install Electron